wyattscarpenter/moby-dick/readme-moby-dick.txt

 anime mode is actually a scalar, and at the highest level, the buttons are also anime girls. all the dialogue also then becomes japanese, but also it's just English phonetically written in katakana.

+idle navigating a boat while the text goes by?

+zoom pan up to character reactions when something dramatic happens